VashJuan/DiscoBox/README.md

 [https://YouTube.com/](https://YouTube.com/).
 In the future we'll put up a video of the mailbox disco in action!

+### Installation

+- Attach your devices to the PropMaker.
+What I did:

+  - On the other end from the USB connector is a 6 screw green connector with the following labels on the bottom of the circuit board:
+  - - & - go to a 4-8 ohm (Ω) speaker
+  - Btn (button) is left disconnected
+  - 5V, G & Neo (5 volt positive, Ground & NeoPixel data line) are connected to
+    a LED panel.
+  - Immediately in front of the 6 screw green connector is a standard 3 pin connector for the servo motor
+  - move a little towards the USB connector and (near pin 10) is a small blond 'Grove(?)' connector with can be attached to the ToF sensor (VL53L1X for me)
+  - Finally plug in a USB cord from your computer to the device's USB C plug.
+    With power the PropMaker should light up.
+If connected and with CIrcuit Pi installed, you should see a new drive' on your computer.

+- Install Circuit Python onto your PropMaker if necessary.
+(It should arrive from the manufacturer with that preinstalled.
+If not, follow directions below for updating the library, or go to https://Adafruit.com or https://CircuitPython.org for the latest instructions.)

+- Copy the `/lib/` and `/sounds/` directories, and the `main.py` file from the same directory as you are reading this ReadMe.md file (https://github.com/vashjuan/DiscoBox/ most likely) to the root directory of the PropMaker.

 ### Hardware

 This is a Circuit Python script, derived from Adafruit's PropMaker example &